rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

   comment: [
     From the HomePage, the User is able to see all their playlists.
 By clicking on either one of them, the program redirects to the corresponding PlaylistPage, which lists all the tracks associated to that playlist.

-    In order to do so, the program needs the User attribute -- which is retrieved via the session -- and the title of the playlists, which is given as a parameter by pressing the corresponding button in HomePage.
+    In order to do so, the program needs the User attribute -- which is again retrieved via the session -- and the title of the playlist, which is given as a parameter by pressing the corresponding button in HomePage.

-    Then those value are passed to `getPlaylistTracks()`, that returns all the tracks.
+    Then those values are passed to the `getPlaylistTracks()` method, that returns all the tracks.
 Finally, thymeleaf processes the context and display all the tracks.

     From this page the User is also able to add chosen tracks to a playlist.
-In order to do, similar to HomePage with the upload, the program fetches all tracks that _can be added_, thats is the ones that are not already in a playlist, and displays them to a User via a dropdown menu (again similar to genres in HomePage).
+In order to do so, similarly to HomePage with the upload, the program fetches all tracks that _can be added_, thats is the ones that are not already in the playlist, and displays them to a User via a dropdown menu (again similar to genres in HomePage).
   ],
   label_: "playlistpage-sequence",
   comment_next_page_: true,